 In 2011, German immigrants Frank Pasker and Grant Leiphart designed and moved into a home on Nob Hill Drive that they christened the Nob Hill Haus.
-It is designed to be an exemplar of sustainable living using xersicaping, gray water, a cistern and other green features.
+It is designed to be an exemplar of sustainable living using xeriscaping, gray water, a cistern, and other green features.
 They have a blog and offer occasional open houses but on the day we stopped by (unannounced) they weren’t home.
-The home has been immediate sensation, written about in the LA Times and receiving a certificate from the city honoring it for “outstanding creativity in architectural and sustainable design.”
+The home has been immediate sensation, written about in the Los Angeles Times and receiving a certificate from the city honoring it for “outstanding creativity in architectural and sustainable design.”

 PARKS OF MOUNT WASHINGTON

 Mount Washington is home to several parks that are varied in character and function but are all charming in their own way.
 We skipped Greayer’s Oak Park (dedicated to Greayer “Grubby” Clover, an aviator who served in France during World War II).
 We also passed Cleland Avenue Bicentennial Park, where we saw a child swinging.

 MOON CANYON PARK and HEIDELBERG PARK

 We did check out 4.5 acre Moon Canyon Park and adjacent 18 acre Heidelberg Park.
 The parks were slated for development which met stiff resistance from Mount Washington’s residents.
 As a result, the Santa Monica Mountains Conservancy bought the land and created the parks in 2003.

 CARLIN G. SMITH RECREATION CENTER